CIS-566-Fall-2023/hw04-stylization/README.md

 |:-:|
 |<img src="img/scene1.png" width=500>|

-One of the things that Gris does is affect surfaces based on a watercolour like texture sampled in screen-space.
+One of the things that Gris does is affect surfaces based on a *static* watercolour like texture sampled in screen-space.
 I first tried to do this by sampling a texture only in the lit areas, but that didn't look good, so I changed this texture to be an *overlay* on top of the whole surface.
 This looked a lot closer to the Gris art style.

 I created a few "watercolour" textures in Photoshop to overlay on to the scene, and allowed manually changing the colour for this overlay.